Skip to main content

 ReBuild Site CIC

-The region's first reuse hub is being set up in Wolverhampton, to reuse surplus materials from construction sites and save waste from landfill.
+The region's first reuse hub has been set up in Wolverhampton to reuse surplus materials from construction sites and save materials from landfill.
+Follow them on their Facebook page for updates on bargain stock and activities being held.

 CEF Caldmore